celso/c64/README.md

 **Setting and using the interrupts**

 We're using [raster interrupts][26] with our demo.
-These interrupts trigger at specific scan lines, that we set with $D012.
+These interrupts trigger at specific scan lines that we set with $D012.

-First we need to turn on the interrupts and set the first one when the program starts.
+First, we need to turn on the interrupts and set the first one when the program starts.
 This is how:

 ```
 // disable the interrupts